LLNL/axom/src/axom/sidre/docs/sphinx/file_io.rst

 ``conduit_layout_json``

     This is the second protocol that is a debugging aid without supporting the full save and load features of Sidre.
-It's JSON output writes the Sidre hierarchy layout in way that matches the ``condut_json`` protocol while again excluding the data arrays from the Views.
+Its JSON output writes the Sidre hierarchy layout in way that matches the ``condut_json`` protocol while again excluding the data arrays from the Views.
 This should only be used with ``save`` and not load.